 A set of legal standards used in determining what country of origin a shipper can claim as the source of their goods.
 Different countries, organizations, and trade agreements/associations have different sets of these rules and they are used to enforce tariffs.

-For instance, the USMCA, which is a trade agreement between the United States, Mexico, and Canada, has specific rules of origin which decide what criteria imports have to meet, in order to be considered of a certain country.
-For example, according to the USMCA, the goods must be entirely produced and assembled in a USMCA country to claim USMCA as its country of origin.
+The USMCA, for example, is a trade agreement between the United States, Mexico, and Canada, and it has its own “rules of origin” that imports have to meet, to be considered a product of a certain country.
+According to the USMCA, the goods must be entirely produced and assembled in one of the three countries for them to be considered from a USMCA origin.